-Architects Allford Hall Monaghan Morris (AHMM) have been selected by Urban Splash and Halton Borough Council to develop the £30m proposals for the four-hectare Canal Quarter site, which will transform Runcorn Old Town.
-AHMM have been working up proposals for the site, which has included further consultation with local people, to prepare a planning submission for an exciting mix of bars, shops, apartments and offices.
+Architects Allford Hall Monaghan Morris (AHMM) have been selected by Urban Splash and Halton Borough Council to develop the £30m proposals for the four hectare Canal Quarter site which will transform Runcorn Old Town.
+AHMM have been working up proposals for the site, which has included further consultation with local people, to prepare a planning submission for an exciting mix of bars, shops, apartments and offices - as well as a new library and swimming pool.